SLIB53/project-preconfiguration-iac-recipe/README.md

 ## Usage

-The resources created in this preconfiguration will help quickly bootstrap the main IaC repository.
+The resources created in this preconfiguration will help to quickly bootstrap the main IaC repository.
 You will need:

 - the project backend bucket
 - private key of the Release Operator (for setting up CI/CD)